philrz/zed-datasource/README.md

 ...
 ```

-You may notice lots of "dots" in the screenshots, which are indicative of the
+You may notice lots of "dots" in the screenshot above, which are indicative of the
 sparse appearance of rarely-used HTTP methods surrounded by many `null` points.
 To consider options for representing such data, refer to Grafana's
 documentation for the